enverchowdhury0219/options-analytics-black-scholes/README.md

 ---

-## Use case
+## Why I did this

 Understanding how options behave over time is foundational for building **risk-managed strategies**, whether for hedging or speculation.
-This project sets the stage for my next goal: building and backtesting complete  **trading strategies** using Python.
+This project sets the stage for a future goal: building and backtesting complete **trading strategies** using Python.

 It’s a small but meaningful step into the world of **quantitative trading**, where theory, data, and execution all converge.